ericclack/pygamezero_candy/doc/part4.rst

 Well done!
 You've made it to the end of the Candy Crush Tutorial!
-You are now thinking like a programmer and have many of the skills required to create your own games!
+You are now thinking like a programmer and have many of the skills required to create your own games.

+All you need to do now is come up with some ideas to try out...